 |Year||Median Household Income|

 Taxpayers in the state of South Carolina fall into one of six income tax brackets.
 These brackets are subject to increasing tax rates with rising income level.
-Earners making up to $2,930 in taxable income won't need to pay any state income tax as the bottom tax rate in South Carolina is 0%.
-Taxable income of $14,650 or above is subject to South Carolina's top tax rate of 7%.
-Although there are six progressive brackets, most filers will pay the top rate on at least some of their income.
-All filers are subject to the same income tax brackets in the Palmetto State regardless of marital status.
+(The state updates the brackets each year to account for inflation.)
+Earners making up to $2,970 in taxable income won't need to pay any state income tax as the bottom tax rate in South Carolina is 0%.
+Taxable income of $14,860 or above is subject to South Carolina's top tax rate of 7%.
+That’s a relatively low threshold, so most filers will pay the top rate on at least some of their income.
+All filers are subject to the same income tax brackets regardless of marital status.

 Property taxes in South Carolina remain low.
-Mortgage rates also fall below national average, which can make the Palmetto State a great option to buy a home.
-If you are looking to refinance or purchase a home with a mortgage, visit our South Carolina mortgage guide to understand the details of mortgages in the state.
+Mortgage rates also fall below the national average, which can make the Palmetto State a great option to buy a home.
+If you are looking to refinance or purchase a home, visit our South Carolina mortgage guide to understand the details of mortgages in the state.

 Income Tax Brackets

 |$2,970 - $5,940||3.00%|

 How You Can Affect Your South Carolina Paycheck

 One way you can affect your take-home pay and resulting cash flow in South Carolina is through the number of allowances you decide to claim during the year.
 You can control this aspect through the information recorded on the W-4 form you submit at the beginning of a new job.
 If you ever want to make a change, you just need to fill out a new W-4.

 Claiming more allowances means you’ll have less money withheld for taxes.
 You’ll have more of your income in your pocket throughout the year for use toward investments, expenses or savings.
 However, the risk you face with this scenario is the possibility of owing money to the IRS come April.